2023 Most Popular Online Criminal Justice & Corrections Schools in Illinois

 Criminal Justice majors at Lewis take out an average of $21,500 in student loans while working on their egree.

 Out of the 11 schools in Illinois that were part of this year’s ranking, Southern Illinois University Edwardsville landed the # 3 spot on the list.
-Located in the suburb of Edwardsville, SIUE is a public college with a large student population.
+Located in the suburb of Edwardsville, SIUE is a public school with a large student population.

 On average, criminal justice graduates from SIUE take out $25,000 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $179.